swcarpentry/shell-novice/_episodes/02-filedir.md

 you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by a full page.
 To search for a character or word in the `man` pages, use "/" followed by the character or word you are searching for.
+At times, a search will result in multiple hits.
+If so, you can move between hits using `n` key (for moving forward) and `N` key (for moving backward).
 Quit the `man` pages by typing "q".

 Here,